 I urge you to reaffirm your love to him.
 For to this end I also wrote, that I might put you to the test, whether you are obedient in all things.
 For if indeed I have forgiven anything, I have forgiven that one for your sakes in the presence of Christ, lest Satan should take advantage of us; for we are not ignorant of his devices.
 Now whom you forgive anything, I also forgive.
 For if indeed I have forgiven anything, I have forgiven that one for your sakes in the presence of Christ, lest Satan should take advantage of us; for we are not ignorant of his devices.

+Whatever else may be said about the ways in which Satan works in the church, of this much we can rest assured, the Gospel is the object of satanic assault.
+Satan loves to work through the hypocritical lives and censorious spirits of members of the church to pervert the grace of God in Christ in the message of the gospel.
 May we not be found ignorant of the devil's devices.
-We have been given warnings, expositions, and examples of his devices in Scripture.
-We must give ourselves wholly to a consideration of what we find there and to our own hearts as we seek to faithfully teach the Gospel and live lives worthy of it.
+God has revealed them to us in the warnings, expositions, and examples of Scripture.
+We must give ourselves wholly to a consideration of what we find there and to our own hearts as we seek to faithfully proclaim the Gospel and live lives worthy of it.